OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 ## How do i get those spring cleaing issues

-* We do not wan to interfere with you backlog.
-You can run Better Code Hub and based on the analysis make new issues labeled 'SpringCleaning' or add the label to existing issues that are accessible for contributors
+* We do not want to interfere with your backlog.
+You can run Better Code Hub and based on it's analysis make new issues labeled 'SpringCleaning' or add the label to existing issues that are accessible for contributors

 ## Why should i accept these foreign Pull Requests?